rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 0
 ```

+We will not get into the details of how the Go application works, as that is
+completely orthogonal to the deployment, thanks to containers.

 The architecture of this web application is quite simple: an nginx instance
 proxies all the traffic to a Go web server, which communicates with a Redis
 instance to store and retrieve data.